The answer to this question is a resounding “Yes!”

 So, yes, a level-funded plan is a good alternative to an Affordable Care Act plan for small groups.
 I firmly believe that EVERY small employer should get a quote for a level-funded small group health insurance plan before making a final decision on their coverage for the year.
 Small business owners have everything to gain and nothing to lose by checking out this exceptional offering in small group health coverage called level funding.

-Tim is a 25-year group benefits veteran and the sales and marketing associate director for Allied Direct, a division of Allied National.
+Tim is a 25-year group benefits veteran and the sales and marketing associate director for Allied National.